finding the right therapist matters

 beyond the therapy room

-Outside of therapy, you can usually find me with my two fur babies, Ellie the dachshund and Callie the cat, who are known to make appearances during telehealth sessions and have become client favorites.
+Outside of therapy, you'll usually find me spending time with my two pets, Ellie the dachshund and Callie the cat.
+They are known to make appearances during telehealth sessions and are client favorites.

-I’m also a reality TV fan, because sometimes you just need a little drama that is not your own.
-When I’m not catching up on Bravo, I’m usually crafting, exploring Chicago restaurants, or spending time with friends and family.
+I'm also a reality TV fan because sometimes it's nice to watch someone else's drama.
+When I'm not catching up on Bravo, I'm usually crafting, trying a new restaurant in Chicago, or spending time with friends and family.